cbarb005/ucr-cs100/textbook/README.md

 If there is an odd number of people in lab, there should be ONE group of three.
 You are not allowed to work with the same partner twice;
 every week you should be working with someone different.

+#Homework Assignments
+Every two weeks, there will be a homework assignment due, for a total of five assignments.
+If you have a question that isn't answered in the text or in the FAQ section, post an issue onto github.